African swine fever virus: Vaccine research

 Vietnam successfully produced the first vaccine against African swine fever on June 1, 2022.
-An experimental vaccine is in development against the 2007 Georgia isolate currently circulating, which is attenuated by deletion of the viral I177L gene.
+Against the Eurasian "Georgia07" isolate, an experimental vaccine attenuated by deletion of the viral I177L gene has been in development in the United States since January 22, 2020.
+This experimental vaccine was licensed as a vaccine candidate as of January 3, 2023.

 History

 The first outbreak was retrospectively recognized as having occurred in 1907 after ASF was first described in 1921 in Kenya.
 The disease remained restricted to Africa until 1957, when it was reported in Lisbon, Portugal.
 A further outbreak occurred in Portugal in 1960.
 Subsequent to these initial introductions, the disease became established in the Iberian peninsula, and sporadic outbreaks occurred in France, Belgium, and other European countries during the 1980s.
 Both Spain and Portugal had managed to eradicate the disease by the mid-1990s through a slaughter policy.

 ASFV crossed the Atlantic Ocean, and outbreaks were reported in some Caribbean islands, including Hispaniola (Dominican Republic and Haiti).
-Resultantly US Customs and Border Protection is on high alert to prevent any spread to the US, which would inflict billions of dollars of damage to the pork industry in the country.
+Resultantly, US Customs and Border Protection is on high alert to prevent any spread to the US, which would inflict billions of dollars of damage to the pork industry in the country.
 Major outbreaks of ASF in Africa are regularly reported to the World Organisation for Animal Health (previously called L'office international des épizooties).

-In 2018 the virus spread to Asia, affecting more than 10 percent of the total pig population in several countries, leading to severe economic losses in the pig sector.
+In 2018, the virus spread to Asia, affecting more than 10 percent of the total pig population in several countries, leading to severe economic losses in the pig sector.